 The use of proceeds statement is a short document that summarizes how a company that aims to secure additional capital is going to spend the funds.
-In other words, the document provides the readers with a snapshot of what aspects of the business the company will spend money on.
+In other words, the document provides the reader with a snapshot of what aspects of the business the company will spend money on.

-How to Create the Use of Proceeds Statement?
+How to Create the Use of Proceeds Statement

 The use of proceeds can be generally presented in two main formats: as a written summary or as a chart.
-In both ways, the key rule is to keep it simple!
-Unlike a financial model that includes many assumptions and variables, the use of proceeds is a snapshot of the allocation of capital obtained from the investors.
+In either format, the key rule is to keep it simple!
+Unlike a financial model that includes many assumptions and variables, this is just a snapshot of the proposed allocation of capital being sought from investors.

 1. Written summary

 In the written summary, the company’s management lists the areas of the business that require financing and how much money will be invested in each area.
 The statement starts with the amount of net proceeds.
 In real life, the amount of net proceeds is lower than the amount of total proceeds due to the expenses associated with the issuance of shares or debt instruments.

-Then, the author can list the areas of expected expenditures with the amounts of money allocated for the expenditures.
+The author can then list the areas of expected expenditures, with the amounts of money allocated to each area.
 Note that the figures presented in the use of proceeds statement are generally rounded off to the nearest thousand or million.
 (A written example of the statement can be found above).

 2. Graph or chart

 Alternatively, the use of proceeds can be presented in the form of graphs or charts.
 The graph format is particularly suitable for presentations shown to prospective investors.
 Generally, a pie chart and a donut chart are the primary options for a graphical representation, but other types of charts may also be used.